ishacusp/PUI2017_ic1018/HW8_ic1018/README.md

 Figure 1: Color Map showing the Hong Kong Hourly Air Quality Health Index (AQHI) at different Air Quality Monitoring stations for October 2017.
 The AQHI is recorded by HK-Environmental Protection Department (HK).
-The AQHI informs the short-term health risk of air pollution and helps the people to precautionary measures to protect your health.The AQHIs are reported on a scale of 1 to 10 (ranging from low risk to high risk).
+The AQHI informs the short-term health risk of air pollution and helps the people to take precautionary measures to protect their health.The AQHIs are reported on a scale of 1 to 10 (ranging from low risk to high risk).
 The darker the color of the grid, the higher is the AQHI and health-risk.
-The figure shows that AQHI is at its peak in the evening hours (4 to 8), as these are the time when people are going back home or travelling for leisure.
+The figure shows that AQHI is at its peak in the evening hours (4 to 8), as these are the times when people are going back home or travelling for leisure.
 As HK is a vibrant city specifically in the evening and night, it is usually very crowded in the evening and the night time.
 Places like Central and Causeway Bay (Causeway bay - also a very tourist - rich area) are central business